Joint 21-cm and CMB Forecasts for Constraining Self-Interacting Massive Neutrinos: Cosmological effects of self-interacting neutrinos

 Because of the degeneracy between $G_{\rm eff}$ and $n_s$, previous CMB+LSS studies of self-interacting neutrinos have found a bimodal posterior for $\log_{10}G_{\rm eff}$~\cite{Cyr-Racine:2013jua,Oldengott:2014qra,Oldengott:2017fhy,Kreisch:2019yzn,Das:2020xke,Das:2023npl,RoyChoudhury:2020dmd,Lancaster:2017ksf,Camarena:2023cku,Poudou:2025qcx,He:2023oke,He:2025jwp}, with a tight posterior peak around $\log_{10}G_{\rm eff}\sim [-1.4,-1.8]$, thereby motivating our SI$\nu$ benchmark model.
 We note that although we assume flavor-universal interactions, there is also a peak in $G_{\rm eff}$ around the same values for flavor-specific interactions~\cite{Das:2020xke,Das:2023npl}.
 Since the value of $\theta_\ast$ (as well as $N_{\rm eff}$) shifts for these models, self-interacting neutrinos have been proposed as a possible solution to the Hubble tension~\cite{Kreisch:2019yzn,Das:2020xke}; however, subsequent studies~\cite{Bernal:2020vbb,RoyChoudhury:2020dmd,Camarena:2024daj,Poudou:2025qcx} have shown that including BAO measurements~\cite{Beutler:2011hx,Ross:2014qpa,BOSS:2016wmc} or CMB polarization data in the analysis significantly reduces the viability of resolving the tension.

 Figure~\ref{fig:Cl} demonstrates the impact of self-interacting neutrinos on the CMB temperature power spectrum.
-For SI$\nu$, free streaming is delayed up to a time around matter-radiation equality, leading to a net shift in the acoustic peak locations and their amplitudes.
-In order to maintain a good fit to \textit{Planck}, these changes are partially compensated by changes to $A_s$, $n_s$, and $\tau$~\cite{Camarena:2024daj}.
+For SI$\nu$, free streaming is delayed up to a time around matter-radiation equality, leading to a net shift in the acoustic peak locations and their amplitudes. {If the cosmological parameters are fixed to their $\Lambda$CDM values, the resulting $C_\ell$ predictions from this model differ significantly from the \textit{Planck} data.
+In order to maintain a good fit, the changes due to neutrino strong self-interactions are partially compensated by changes to $A_s$, $n_s$, and $\tau$~\cite{Camarena:2024daj}.}

 Moving away from the SI$\nu$ regime towards smaller values of $G_{\rm eff}$, previous studies have simply found upper limits, since the effects of self-interactions are pushed to smaller scales, corresponding to an earlier self-interaction decoupling time.
 Our MI$\nu$ model corresponds to a value of $G_{\rm eff}$ near the upper limit in Ref.~\cite{Camarena:2024daj}, for which the scales of interest start to become more difficult to probe with the CMB due to Silk damping.
 We choose a value of $G_{\rm eff}$ for the mI$\nu$ model that is an order of magnitude below that for the MI$\nu$, so detecting the impact of mI$\nu$ on the CMB would require a future instrument with sensitivity to smaller scales than \textit{Planck}.